 - Final Game June 17, 1973

 - Born April 1, 1936 in Paterson, NJ USA

 Ron Perranoski was a reliever for 13 seasons in the big leagues.
-He led the league in saves in 1969 and 1970 for the Minnesota Twins, and was second in the league in saves in 1962 and 1963 for the Los Angeles Dodgers.
+He led the American League in saves in 1969 and 1970 for the Minnesota Twins, and was second in the National League in saves in 1962 and 1963 for the Los Angeles Dodgers.
 In 1963 he led the league with an .842 winning percentage as he had a record of 16-3 along with his 21 saves.
-He appeared in 3 World Series with the Dodgers, in 1963, 1965, and 1966.
+He appeared in three World Series with the Dodgers, in 1963, 1965 and 1966.
 He was also in the post-season in 1969 and 1970 with Minnesota.

-He served as Los Angeles Dodgers pitching coach under manager Tommy Lasorda from 1981 to 1994, working with pitchers such as Fernando Valenzuela, Bob Welch, and Orel Hershiser.
-He later was pitching coach for the San Francisco Giants and currently works in the team's front office.
+He served as the Dodgers' pitching coach under manager Tommy Lasorda from 1981 to 1994, working with pitchers such as Fernando Valenzuela, Bob Welch and Orel Hershiser.
+He later was pitching coach for the San Francisco Giants and then worked in the team's front office.

 - 2-time AL Reliever of the Year Award Winner (1969 & 1970)